dustinaevans/CryptoTools/README.md

 match 12345 -> bread
 ```

+Note that these matches do not provide an guarantee that the word found IS the word you are looking for.

 ## DictionaryTrainer
 Trains a dictionary against a text file
 See the readme.md in DictionaryTrainer for additional information.